 When it comes to medical marijuana, state rules are all over the map.
 However, no state currently permits medical marijuana usage in the workplace.

-What to Do for a Positive Test Result?
+What is the Best Defense for a Positive Drug Test Result?

 If you are caught submitting a positive drug test, what should you do?
 The following section outlines how to handle the event a drug test failure occurs.